phetsims/qa/documentation/qa-book.md

 #### Keyboard Navigation Test

 To test keyboard navigation, make sure keyboard navigation functions as described in the “Keyboard Shortcuts” dialogue.
+If keyboard navigation does not seem to work on Mac Safari, it is likely that you will need to change the settings to have Full Keyboard Access.

 #### Screen Reader Test